rust-ml/linfa/algorithms/linfa-bayes/README.md

 # Naive Bayes

-`linfa-bayes` aims to provide pure Rust implementations of Naive Bayes algorithms.
+`linfa-bayes` provides pure Rust implementations of Naive Bayes algorithms for the Linfa toolkit.

 ## The Big Picture